kh3dron/kh3dron.net/blog/laurel-case-study/laurel-case-study.md

 ---
-title: "Laurel's Internal AI Strategy"
+title: "Force multiplying with AI at Laurel"
 date: "November 03, 2025"
 ---